kennytilton/MatrixJS/README.md

 Welcome to Matrix, a family of simple but expressive and efficient web and mobile development frameworks.
 Current variants exist for [Javascript](https://github.com/kennytilton/MatrixJS/tree/master/js/matrixjs) and [ClojureScript](https://github.com/kennytilton/MatrixJS/tree/master/cljs/matrix).
 Follow those links to TodoMVC implementations built with each.
 A React Native incarnation is in the works.
 All frameworks are driven usefully at runtime by JS or CLJS ports of the [Cells](https://github.com/kennytilton/cells) dataflow/reactive engine.
 #### A quick note on the name
 In the movie, the matrix harnessed humans to suck energy from them.
-Not nice.
+As the kids would say, Ewww!

 In English, a matrix provides the conditions for new things to come to life.
 The dataflow component of this library drives a proxy web page that continuously, transparently, and incrementally maintains and responds to an actual browser page.
 It brings our code to life.